 • Increase in need for emergency staff should we begin to fall short due to staff illness, self-isolation, maternity leave, etc.

-• Increasing the number of outreach workers to help provide clients outside of shelter with additional programs and services as they arise and to aid those clients who are isolating and/or are not able to leave the abusive situation.
+• Increasing the number of outreach workers to help provide clients outside of shelter with additional programs and services as they arise and to aid those clients who are isolating and/or not able to leave the abusive situation.

 • Training for any additional staff as needed.